 Consultants at McKinsey describe metro Vancouver as a “minnow” in the North American context, judged by the modest number of large firms based there.
 When juxtaposed to sky-high housing prices, the weakness of metro Vancouver as a host community for corporate headquarters is even more striking.

 Provincial and many municipal politicians in the lower mainland are obsessed with the issue of affordability.
 One way to improve overall affordability is to boost the incomes of employees and households.

 Unfortunately, making progress on this goal will be very difficult without a thriving and expanding corporate head office sector.

 Jock Finlayson is executive vice-president of the Business Council of British Columbia.
-Kristine St.-Laurent is a senior policy analyst at the Business Council of B.C.
+This commentary was co-1uthored by Kristine St.-Laurent, a senior policy analyst at the Business Council of B.C.